Divorce After 50: The Impact on Retirement Savings

 3. Social Security

 This ex-spousal benefit in no way affects the benefit of the higher-earning spouse—no matter how many times he or she has been married and divorced.
-“In that respect, this is a rare win-win—an ex-spousal benefit that costs the spouse on whom it depends absolutely nothing,” Bob says.
+“In that respect, this is a rare win-win—an ex-spousal benefit that costs absolutely nothing for the spouse on whom it depends,” Bob says.

-Once your divorce is final, it’s important to consider how your new situation will affect your current and future finances.
-Toward that end, make sure to revisit your financial plan to ensure you’re still on track to reach your goals.
+Once your divorce is final, you should consider how your new situation impacts your current and future finances.
+Toward that end, revisit your financial plan to ensure you’re still on track to reach your goals.
 You should also update your will and account beneficiaries with your new situation in mind.

 “Make sure you update your beneficiary designations, in particular, as soon as your divorce is finalized,” Bob says.
 “If you don’t, you run the risk of leaving additional assets to your ex, as some states don’t automatically nullify such designations after divorce.”